 Radio Diaries Staff

-Associate Producer Sarah Kate Kramer joined Radio Diaries in the summer of 2012.
+Producer Sarah Kate Kramer joined Radio Diaries in the summer of 2012.
 Sarah first got hooked on collecting stories as a StoryCorps facilitator, then traveled the world with a microphone for a few years before settling down in her hometown of New York City.
+She was a Fulbright Fellow in Morocco, where she produced radio stories and an oral history project.
 Before coming to Radio Diaries, she was the editor of Feet in 2 Worlds and a freelance reporter for WNYC Radio, where she created “Niche Market,” a weekly segment that profiled specialty stores in New York.

 Radio Diaries Contributors

-Nellie Gilles, Production Assistant; Sarah Reynolds, contributing producer; Bruce Wallace, contributing producer; Sue Johnson, strategic consultant; Tamara Olson, web designer; Chris Turpin, Executive Producer, All Things Considered.
+Samara Freemark, contributing producer, Sarah Reynolds, contributing producer; Bruce Wallace, contributing producer; Sue Jaye Johnson, strategic consultant; Tamara Olson, web designer; Victor Lazaro, new media manager; Chris Turpin, NPR’s Vice President of News Programming and Operations, All Things Considered.